Start your journey down the Great Ocean Road from Melbourne, on your first stops in Torquay.

-Start your journey from Melbourne via Torquay & Anglesea.
-There is nowhere better for getting your surf on- in the waves, from the sand, browsing the big name surf retailers or learning how it all begun at the Australian Surf Museum than Torquay.
+There is nowhere better for getting your surf on in the waves, or from the sand browsing the big-name surf shops or learning how it all began at the Australian National Surfing Museum in Torquay.

 Enjoy dinner at your leisure.

-This morning enjoy a Helicopter Flight 12 Apostles Helicopters, offering you a unique opportunity to see the 12 Apostles, Shipwreck Coast and Port Campbell National Park from the air.
+This morning, enjoy a one-of-a-kind helicopter flight with 12 Apostles Helicopters, offering you a unique opportunity to see the 12 Apostles, Shipwreck Coast and Port Campbell National Park from a birdseye view.

 Head inland and discover the 12 Apostles Gourmet Trail